launchdarkly/api-client-dotnet/docs/FeatureFlagsApi.md

 <a name="getfeatureflags"></a>
 # **GetFeatureFlags**
-> FeatureFlags GetFeatureFlags (string projectKey, string env, string tag)
+> FeatureFlags GetFeatureFlags (string projectKey, string env, string summary, string archived, string tag)

 Get a list of all features in the given project.